Ashes 2013: Chris Rogers praises centurion Michael Clarke

 "We need him scoring runs because a lot of the guys are still learning."

-Meanwhile, Cricket Australia has asked the International Cricket Council to clarify the decision review system after Usman Khawaja was ruled to have been caught behind despite video replays suggesting he did not hit the ball.
+Meanwhile, to clarify the decision review system after Usman Khawaja was ruled to have been caught behind despite video replays suggesting he did not hit the ball.

 Rogers had scored only 89 runs in his first four Ashes innings but the normally cagey left-hander played positively from the outset on Thursday, after Clarke had won the toss for the first time in the series.